null3FF3KT/AboutMe/README.md

 ## 🧩 Philosophy

-> “I build tools for people who don’t want to learn them.”
+> “I build tools for people who don’t want to learn to use them.”

 I’m driven by curiosity, not speed.
 I’d rather design something that lasts than ship something that breaks.